pkgdown/extra.css

 One step further

-The final step involves performing an Over-Representation Analysis for the up-regulated proteins from differential expression, that are also identified as features by the ML model.
-In this example, we will use the Gene Ontology (GO) database and show the results only for AML.
+The final step involves performing a pathway enrichment analysis to get more biological information about the features.
+In this example, we will run an Over-Representation Analysis for the up-regulated proteins from differential expression, that are also identified as features by the ML model.
+We will use the Gene Ontology (GO) database and show the results only for AML.
+We will use hd_ora() and hd_plot_ora() to perform the analysis and visualize its results.

 # Extract the proteins identified by both DE and Lasso